-The year 2026 is a common year of 365 days, which translates into exactly 52 full weeks plus one extra day.
-January 1, 2026, falls on a Thursday, setting the pattern for how each weekday repeats throughout the year.
-Because of that extra day, one weekday will occur 53 times, while all othersโincluding Tuesdayโoccur 52 times.
+The year 2026 is a common year with 365 days, which means it contains 52 full weeks plus one extra day.
+January 1, 2026 falls on a Thursday, and this starting point determines how many times each weekday repeats.

 |---|---|